-- 1. direct quotations; - 2. citing authorities for scholarly support; - 3. summarizing viewpoints for the purpose of criticism or comparison; - 4. using information (other than common knowledge).
+- 1. direct quotations; - 2. citing authorities for scholarly support; - 3. summarizing or paraphrasing viewpoints for the purpose of criticism or comparison; - 4. using information (other than common knowledge).

-To fail properly to document ideas taken from other sources is plagiarism-a serious academic crime (though citing common ideas "in the public domain" is not).
-If students are unsure about whether something should be documented, they should consult with her or his thesis supervisor.
+To fail to properly document ideas taken from other sources is plagiarism-a serious academic crime (though citing common ideas "in the public domain" is not).
+If students are unsure about whether something should be documented, they should consult with the thesis supervisor.
 Once the thesis has been submitted for oral defense, students are held solely responsible for having properly documented their sources.
-Instances of plagiarism or academic dishonesty discovered even after a degree has been conferred can have serious consequences, including revocation of a degree.
+Instances of plagiarism or academic dishonesty discovered even after a degree has been conferred can have serious consequences, including the revocation of a degree.